How to Start a House-Flipping Business in 8 Steps

 Once you develop a business strategy, assemble a team, identify a property, and secure financing, it’s time to start implementing your renovation plans, thinking about marketing and selling the property, and generally getting your house-flipping business underway.
 Make sure you:

 Commit to your business plan.
 Planning, logistics, and administrative organization will make or break your project—although you have the potential to make a big, quick profit, starting a house-flipping business is no walk in the park.
 You’ll need to scout properties, calculate renovation costs, source a trustworthy crew, possibly apply for a small business loan… not to mention the curveballs that may arise with every step.

 Approaching the process with a detailed business plan in hand will help keep you on track.
 And the more confident you are in your business strategy and execution plan, the more adaptable you’ll be to those unpredictable circumstances that’ll inevitably arise.

 Grow your network.
 Use your first fix-and-flip project to foster relationships with industry professionals—from investors to realtors to carpenters—whose collaboration and skills you will need for your next house flip.
 Experienced contractors and agents can connect you with other vendors, give you leads on properties and service-providers, as well as provide advice on specific projects.
 Trusted contacts in the industry can also help you cover your blind spots, and make sure estimates for properties and repairs are accurate, saving you time and money.

-Make estimates.
-Double them.
-Unless you’re already in possession of a property, sufficient cash, and experienced with home repair, the process of flipping a home will require timelines and cost estimates at every turn.
+Make estimates—then double them.
+Unless you’re already in possession of a property, sufficient cash, and experience with home repairs, the process of flipping a home will require timelines and cost estimates at every turn.

-Err on the side of caution when making any projections about the cost and duration of renovation.
-That’s especially important if you’re financing your startup with outside investors, who need to see that you’ve done your due diligence before putting their own capital on the line.
+Err on the side of caution when making any projections about the cost and duration of the renovation.
+That’s especially important if you’re financing your startup with outside investors who need to see that you’ve done your due diligence before putting their own capital on the line.